 Do Your Research

 Know who you’re talking to and about.
-Research everything you can about the planner and the event, including how long she’s planned events for the company, where she went to school, the company itself, where they held the event previously, etc. Leverage LinkedIn as much as possible.
+Research everything you can about the planner and the event, including how long that person has planned events for the company, where they went to school, the company itself, where they held the event previously, etc. Leverage LinkedIn as much as possible.
 You’d be surprised how many hotel sales people don’t double-check LinkedIn profiles and spell a planner’s name incorrectly.
 Check out the company’s Facebook page, Twitter feed, and other social media accounts so you’re aware of their latest activities.
 Arm yourself with the knowledge to create an educated and customized proposal and to show the planner that you care enough to devote extra time to research.

 Take the Time to Chat